shamussim-ai/shamussim-ai/README.md

 ### Hi there 👋

-🔭 I’m currently building an AI Doctor Assistant and AI for Medical Imaging.
+🔭 I’m currently building an AI Clinical Decision Support System and AI for Medical Imaging.

 👯 I’m looking to collaborate on AI Medical Imaging or AI Medical LLM technologies.